paulg44/running_log/README.md

 - add more functionality to the search options and a sorting option, by distance etc
 - add a user log in so they can retrieve their personal logs ##DONE##
 - enter distance and time and have the pace calculated automatically
+- add other sports
+- deploy
+- fix hours, minutes, seconds in model (make it not a string)
+- more tests

 ## Day 1 - 3.5 hours